jMujunen/Momentis/README.md

 Steps:

+1. Install [tesseract-ocr](https://github.com/tesseract-ocr/tesseract?tab=readme-ov-file#installing-tesseract) and trained data for your language
-1. Clone this repository
+2. Clone this repository
-2. Create a virtual environment
+3. Create a virtual environment
-3. Activate your virtual environment
+4. Activate your virtual environment
-4. Install dependencies
+5. Install dependencies
-5. Populate keywords.txt with desired words to initialize a subclip (one per line)
+6. Populate keywords.txt with desired words to initialize a subclip (one per line)
-6. Run Momentis
+7. Run Momentis

 #### Prerequisites